Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Results

-Our findings indicate that incorporating speed or noise augmentation into the training process enhances the adversarial robustness of most models when confronted with targeted white-box attacks.
+In summary, our findings indicate that incorporating speed or noise augmentation into the training process enhances the adversarial robustness of most models when confronted with targeted white-box attacks as well as untargeted black-box attacks.
 In cases where data augmentation does not lead to higher robustness compared to the base model, it also does not result in a severe robustness reduction.
 This underlines that noise augmentation should be used as a standard routine in the training of neural network-based ASR systems.